Kate Harbour

-Kate Harbour is an English voice actress who is best known for providing many voices for the television series Bob the Builder, including Wendy, Dizzy, Mrs. Potts, Mrs. Broadbent, Mrs. Percival, and Pilchard, as well as Timmy's mother in Shaun the Sheep.
+Kate Harbour is an English voice actress who is best known for providing many voices for the television series Bob the Builder, including Wendy, Dizzy, Mrs. Potts, Mrs. Broadbent, Mrs. Percival, Pilchard and Bird, as well as Timmy's mother in Shaun the Sheep.

 Biography

 She is the daughter of actor Michael N. Harbour, whose appearances included Heartbeat, Casualty, Doctors, Dixon of Dock Green and Midsomer Murders.

 Career

 She also provided the voice of Lyca in Lavender Castle, as well as Anita Knight and Doctor Doctor in The Secret Show.
 Her other roles include Oakie Doke, Shaun the Sheep, Fimbles, Boo! (as Laughing Duck), PB Bear and Friends, The Magic Key, Yoko!
 Jakamoko!
 Toto!, Enid Blyton's Enchanted Lands (The Magic of the Faraway Tree), Nick & Perry and Brambly Hedge.

 She also supplied voices for the popular CBeebies children's series Timmy Time.
 She also voiced the third Enemy Keeper in the video game Dungeon Keeper 2.
 She has also provided voices for many commercials and audiobooks.